-We’re back for part four of our five-part mini series featuring tips and tricks from our very own experts – Guardian Self Storage Property Managers!
+We’re back for part five of our five-part mini series featuring tips and tricks from our very own experts – Guardian Self Storage Property Managers!
 Today’s article will help you de-clutter and transform your space – whether it’s your house, office or storage unit.
 Being in a cluttered environment can cause you to feel overwhelmed and ultimately cause you to push off de-cluttering because it seems like a huge mountain to climb.
 Read our Property Managers’ tips and tricks to tackle the clutter head-on.

 If you don’t use it often, but do use it enough, store it… You may need it.
 De-cluttering and staging a space is key when putting a home on the market.
 Renting a storage room for this time of year to “show” a place is sensible.
 When de-cluttering, you also want to “de-personalize” the space.

-- Make the room feel airy and open.
+Make the room feel airy and open.
 Keep corners empty and clear.
 The less stuff the more space you feel in the room.

-- Get a storage unit – it can help you sort out what you want to keep or get rid of.
+Get a storage unit – it can help you sort out what you want to keep or get rid of.
 If you’re de-cluttering to sell your home, put away all personal items and even large pieces of furniture in storage.

-- Donate any unused/unwanted items before you move.
+Donate any unused/unwanted items before you move.

-- Use shelves in your storage unit to store more items in an organized manner.
+Use shelves in your storage unit to store more items in an organized manner.

-- Always label your boxes for an easier time finding what you’re looking for later.
+Always label your boxes for an easier time finding what you’re looking for later.

-- A good rule of thumb; if you haven’t used it in the past 6 months, pack it away in your storage unit to make room at home.
+A good rule of thumb; if you haven’t used it in the past 6 months, pack it away in your storage unit to make room at home.

-- Obviously it makes sense, when de-cluttering in a small apartment for instance, to at least store your seasonal items in a small storage unit so they are not taking up all your closet space when not in use.
+Obviously it makes sense, when de-cluttering in a small apartment for instance, to at least store your seasonal items in a smaller unit so they are not taking up all your closet space when not in use.
 You also need to make the decision: should I just throw this out or give it away?
 Do I really need/want this item anymore?
 It will go a long way to saving you money for storing your items in the best cost effective size that is right for you.

-- De-cluttering helps you free up space and gets you organized.
+De-cluttering helps you free up space and gets you organized.
 A storage unit allows you to have more workable space at home, and less clutter.
 Patio furniture or snow blowers and take up space in the off-season, why not put them away in storage?

-- In my storage unit I have shelving units and I have plywood to make a loft area for things I do not always need or very delicate items.
+In my storage unit I have shelving units and I have plywood to make a loft area for things I do not always need or very delicate items.

 LET IT GO!!
 If you haven’t used an item in a year, sell it on line, have a yard sale, give it away, donate it, throw it out or rent a small storage room for those items you just can part with but are taking up room in the garage where your car should be parked.